-Council sessions are open to the public, and anyone can come to observe.
-The public can also sit in on committee meetings.
+Council sessions are open to the public for anyone to observe.
+Members of the public can also observe committee meetings.

-The most fundamental duty of the City Council is to make decisions on important matters such as ordinances and the budget.
+The most fundamental duty of the City Council is to make decisions on important matters such as ordinance and budgets.

-The City Council decides whether to approve of Deputy Mayors and City auditors appointed by the Mayor.
+The City Council decides whether to approve deputy mayors and city auditors appointed by the mayor.

-The City Council has the power to inspect official documents and request auditing.
+The City Council has the power to inspect official documents and request audits.

-The City Council can make investigations into City administration, and it may summon related persons with investigative matters for testimony or request a submission of records when it deems necessary.
+The City Council can perform investigations into city administration and, when necessary, can summon related persons for testimony or request the submission of records.

-The City Council may submit a written opinion concerning the public interest to relevant administrative organs of the national and prefectural governments, such as the Diet.
+The City Council can submit written opinions concerning the city’s public interest to relevant administrative organs of the national and prefectural governments, such as the National Diet.

-The Fukuoka City Council is comprised of 62 members.
-The tenure is four years.
+Fukuoka City Council is made up of 62 councilors.
+Councilors serve for a term of four years.

 Chairperson and Vice Chairperson

-In the Fukuoka City Council there are several political groups formed by Councilors who share similar opinions and ways of thinking.
+There are several political factions formed by councilors who share similar opinions and ways of thinking in the Fukuoka City Council.

-There are two types of meetings the Mayor convenes: ordinary sessions, which take place at regular intervals, and extraordinary sessions for when the necessity arises.
-Both sessions have to be ended within the predetermined period, during which plenary as well as committee meetings are held for the examination and adoption of proposed agenda.
-Ordinary meetings are held four times annually, in either February or March, and in June, September and December.
-In principle, the City Council has to reach its conclusion on items on the agenda by the due date.
-However, if they are unable to do so, they are allowed to convene committee meetings and continue their work.
+There are two types of meetings held in the City Council, both of which are convened by the mayor: regularly scheduled sessions and emergency sessions when necessary.
+Both sessions must finish within the predetermined period, during which, the plenary assembly as well as committee meetings are held to examine and adopt proposed items on the agenda.
+Regular sessions are held four times a year: in either February or March, and in June, September and December.
+In principle, the City Council has to reach a conclusion on items on the agenda by the due date.
+However, if they are unable to do so, they may convene committee meetings to continue examining the item.

-The plenary sessions involve all Councilors, and make the final decisions on all items on the agenda.
-A session cannot be convened without at least half of all Councilors present.
-A majority of votes is required to pass bills.
+The plenary assembly involves all councilors, where they make the final decisions on all items on the agenda.
+A session cannot be convened without at least half of all councilors present.
+A majority of votes is required to make decisions.

-These are five standing committees in the City Council.
-Each City Councilor belongs to one of five committees.
+There are five standing committees in the City Council.
+Each city councilor belongs to one of the five committees.

 City Council Management Committee

-This committee is convened to discuss matters relating to the order of the agenda and procedure of meetings to ensure smooth management of the City Council.
-The committee consists of 13 Councilors.
+The City Council Management Committee is convened to discuss matters relating to the order of the agenda and the procedure of meetings to ensure smooth management of the City Council.
+The committee consists of 13 councilors.